stupidmankind/BYpassDoc/docs/source/commands/adddatarow.rst

 	A new row to be added.
 This parameter consists of two sub parameters.

 	*Column*
-		is the column name of the input DataTable as specified by **DataTable Name** parameter
+		The column name of the input DataTable as specified by **DataTable Name** parameter.

 	*Data*
-		is the data of corresponding column
+		The data of corresponding column.

 Returned Value
 --------------